primefaces/primefaces/docs/7_1/components/selectonemenu.md

 .ui-selectonemenu-items | Items list.
 .ui-selectonemenu-items | Each item in the list.
-.ui-selectonemenu-rtl | When RTL direction is set .ui-selectonemenu-footer | Style applie to footer facet
+.ui-selectonemenu-rtl | When RTL direction is set .ui-selectonemenu-footer | Style applied to footer facet